Luke O'Neill (scientist): Awards and honours

+In 2024 he was made Honorary Fellow of the British Pharmacological Society.

+In 2025 he was granted honorary life membership of the Royal Dublin Society.

 Public engagement

-O'Neill has a passion to engage with the general public on scientific topics.
-He has a weekly science slot with Pat Kenny on the Irish national radio station Newstalk.
+O'Neill has a weekly science slot with Pat Kenny on the Irish national radio station Newstalk and a Podcast entitled Show Me the Science.
+A book entitled Show me the Science was published in 2023.

+He has a weekly column on science in the Sunday Independent and wrote extensively concerning the COVID-19 pandemic in the Republic of Ireland.
+He contracted COVID-19 himself in December 2021, and experienced symptoms.

 In 2018, he published Humanology: A Scientist's Guide to our Amazing Existence with Gill publishers.

 In 2019, he published a science book for children, The Great Irish Science Book with Gill.
-From 2020 onwards, he wrote for the Sunday Independent concerning the COVID-19 pandemic in the Republic of Ireland.
-He contracted COVID-19 himself in December 2021, and experienced symptoms.